B-Hartley/drinkaware/README.md

 ## Version History

+- **0.2.1** - Added validation for drink and measure compatibility
+- **0.2.0** - Added ability to set custom names for drinks when specifying custom ABV
 - **0.1.8** - Added dropdown menus for drink and measure selection in services
 - **0.1.7** - Fixed issues with custom drink measure descriptions and drink-free day functionality
 - **0.1.6** - Previous release